Outlook signature not working in Office 365?

-6. Outlook signatures are not showing when composing a message
+6. My Outlook signature is not working when composing a message

 There is unfortunately no way around this.
 Signatures are added after an email is sent, almost like the message has been stamped.
 This means that you won’t be able to see the signature in your inbox.

-To ensure you don’t run the risk of your Office 365 signature not working, check out this article on what you can and can’t do in an Office 365 email signature.
+To ensure you don’t run the risk of your Office 365 signature not working, check out this article on what you can and can’t do with an Office 365 email signature.

 For other common email signature mistakes, check out our 17 Email Signature DOs and DON’Ts.

 Why is my signature not working in Office 365 still?
 Choose Exclaimer

 Wish that creating a signature in Outlook for Office 365 was easier?
 Do you want to make sure that you never have to add an email signature manually again?

 Using a third-party solution from Exclaimer will easily solve all your email signature headaches.
 You’ll be able to embed HTML images into your template, get professional email signatures on all devices, create separate reply signatures that appear correctly in a conversation, and so much more.
 You can even add a handwritten signature to every email should you wish.